-Genealogies of Cost-Benefit Analysis in TTIP's Regulatory Cooperation
+Genealogies of Cost-Benefit Analysis in Transatlantic Regulatory Cooperation

 Comparative European Politics Volume 15, special issue on Genealogies of European Governance (Mark Bevir and Ryan Phillips, eds.)
-(2017), Forthcoming
+(2017)

 Date Written: June 10, 2016